k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 To summarize, Fabric architecture yields significant savings in computing, power and storage which makes it a perfect data platform for mission-critical, operational and real-time use cases.

 ### Fabric Use Cases
-Fabric is a great solution for:
+Fabric is a compelling solution for:
-* Anything 360, like customer, order, device, server, car, credit-card or patient.
+* Anything 360, like: customer, order, device, server, car, credit-card or patient
-* Micro services.
+* Micro services
-* <a href="https://www.k2view.com/products/customer-data-hub/" target="_blank">Customer data hub</a>.
+* <a href="https://www.k2view.com/products/customer-data-hub/" target="_blank">Customer data hub</a>
-* ML / AI inference.
+* Machine Learning / Artificial Intelligence
-* Real-time data processing and correlation.
+* Real-time data processing and correlation

-Note that Fabric is a less appropriate solution for storing and managing data that requires cross Digital Entities like reports, BI, analytics, ML / AI training and batch data processing.
+* BI analytics reports
+* Batch data processing

 ### Getting Started
 **Learn about Main Fabric Platform Modules:**